ripienaar/piper/README.md

 Your images will now be resized using max 2 cores.

+## Asynchronous Mode

+The examples above shows a blocking - synchronous - operation.
+While no persistence is needed it does mean your notifier is coupled to your listener and if either dies so does all progress.

+Piper supports NATS JetStream (currently in preview) for persistence, in this case the notifier will publish data into JetStream and the listener will read from JetStream like a work queue.

+If your NATS network has JetStream you can do `piper setup` to configure the required settings in JetStream and pass `-a` or set `PIPER_ASYNC=1` in your environment.
+Once this is done Piper will be asynchronous.

 ## Setup

 To use it you need a [NATS](https://nats.io) server, or you can sign up for a free [NGS](https://synadia.com/ngs) account.